 Hi, my name is Kali.
 I’m the founder of Blush.
 And I’m going to tell you what no one else will tell you about starting your own business.

 Chances are you either know me or work with me, or you’ve seen my writing elsewhere (hopefully?).
-So you probably know that I started Blush roughly two years ago – three if you count the development – which puts me back in my early twenties.
+So you probably know that I started Blush roughly five years ago – four if you count the development – which puts me back in my mid twenties.

 Oof.
 Whatta process.

 Starting Blush was an emotional beast.
 Somehow I managed to get by and keep this company growing (which is beyond me) and am still at it today, so I must be doing a few things right.
 But I also know for *sure* I am doing plenty of things wrong.
 And I will continue to do things wrong.
 Because that’s just how it goes.

 But you know what?
 No one tells you that.
 And I wish someone had, so that I could have potentially avoided feeling crushed at the weight of my mistakes.

 But, like I said, no one told me.
 So I’m going to tell you!